Subramania Bharati: Literary life and independence activism

-In Pondicherry, Bharathi edited and published the weekly journal India, a Tamil daily Vijaya, an English monthly Bala Bharatham and a local weekly Suryodayam.
-The British tried to ban Bharathi's publications and the newspapers India and Vijaya were banned in British India in 1909.
-During his exile, Bharathi had the opportunity to meet other revolutionary leaders of the Indian Independence movement like Aurobindo, Lajpat Rai and V. V. Subrahmanya Iyer, who had also sought asylum under the French.
-Bharathi assisted Aurobindo in publishing the journals Arya and Karma Yogi.
+In Pondicherry, Bharati edited and published the weekly journal India, a Tamil daily Vijaya, an English monthly Bala Bharatham and a local weekly Suryodayam.
+The British tried to ban Bharati's publications and the newspapers India and Vijaya were banned in British India in 1909.
+During his exile, Bharati had the opportunity to meet other revolutionary leaders of the Indian Independence movement like Aurobindo, Lajpat Rai and V. V. Subrahmanya Iyer, who had also sought asylum under the French.
+Bharati assisted Aurobindo in publishing the journals Arya and Karma Yogi.
 He also started learning Vedic literature.
 Three of his greatest works namely, Kuyil Pattu, Panjali Sabatham and Kannan Pattu were composed during 1912.
 He also translated Vedic hymns, Patanjali's Yoga Sutra and Bhagavat Gita to Tamil language.

-When Bharathi entered the British India near Cuddalore in November 1918, he was arrested.
+When Bharati entered the British India near Cuddalore in November 1918, he was arrested.
 He was imprisoned in the Central prison in Cuddalore for three weeks from 20 November to 14 December.
 He was released after the intervention of Annie Besant and C.P.
 Ramaswamy Aiyar.
 He was stricken by poverty and ill health during this period.
-In the following year, Bharathi met Gandhi for the first time.
+In the following year, Bharati met Gandhi for the first time.
 He resumed editing Swadesamitran in 1920 from Madras.

 Death

-Bharathi was badly affected by the imprisonments and struggled from ill health.
+Bharati was badly affected by the imprisonments and struggled from ill health.
 In 1920, a general amnesty was issued which finally removed restrictions on his movements.
 He delivered his last speech at Karungalpalayam Library in Erode on the topic Man is Immortal.
-He was struck by an Indian elephant named Lavanya at the Thiruvallikeni Parthasarathy Temple whom he used to feed often.
-When he fed a coconut to the elephant, the elephant attacked him and although he survived the incident, his health deteriorated.
+He was struck by a temple elephant named Lavanya at the Thiruvallikeni Parthasarathy Temple whom he used to feed often.
+When he fed a coconut to the elephant, the elephant attacked him.
+Although he survived the incident, his health deteriorated.
 A few months later, he died in the early morning on 11 September 1921.
-Though Bharathi was considered a great poet and nationalist, it was recorded that only 14 people attended his funeral.
+Though Bharati was considered a great poet and nationalist, it was recorded that only 14 people attended his funeral.